 (Itinerary subject to change)

-Registration includes: programming, lodging in rustic cabins, 3 meals, snacks, craft beer, and a Pizza Camp swag package including a T-shirt, Tote Bag, and more.
-Each ticket includes canoeing, archery, and all-camp activities like Capture-the-Pizza, a star hike, a pizza burger bbq, and a wilderness-survival class.
-Registration opens at Noon on Tuesday May 30.
+Registration includes programming, lodging in rustic cabins, 3 meals, snacks, craft beer, and a Pizza Camp swag package including a T-shirt, Tote Bag, and more.
+Each ticket includes canoeing, archery, and all-camp activities like Capture-the-Pizza, a star hike, a pizza burger bbq, and a wilderness survival class.
+Registration opens at Noon on Friday, April 20.